 2. All peoples have the right to self-determination by virtue of which they freely determine their political status and freely pursue the realization of their right to development.

-3. All peoples may, in pursuing the realization of their right to development, freely dispose of their natural wealth and resources based upon the principle of mutual benefit and international law.
+3. All peoples may, in pursuing the realization of their right to development, freely dispose of their natural and cultural wealth and resources based upon the principle of mutual benefit and international law.
 In no case may a people be deprived of its own means of subsistence.

 4. The States Parties to the present Convention, including those having responsibility for the administration of Non-Self-Governing Territories, shall promote the realization of the right to self-determination, and shall respect that right, in conformity with the provisions of the Charter of the United Nations.